 Hiking sandals or comfortable shoes for evenings

-After a long day of trekking on the Inca Trail, it's essential to give your feet a break and allow them to breathe.
-Hiking sandals or comfortable shoes are great for relaxing in the evenings at the campsite.
+After a long day on the Inca Trail, you'll want to give your feet a break and allow them to breathe.
+Hiking sandals or comfortable shoes are perfect for relaxing at camp in the evening.

 Wool or moisture-wicking socks (4-5 pairs)